dingausmwald/proxycache/README.md

 ```

 Your clients should call the proxy’s /v1/chat/completions endpoint; the proxy will handle similarity, slot selection, save/restore, and streaming vs non‑streaming automatically.

+If you run into issues using gpt-oss-20b with an IDE like Cline, follow these instructions: https://www.reddit.com/r/CLine/comments/1mtcj2v/making_gptoss_20b_and_cline_work_together/

 ### Parameters